reidtc82/ZWOMaker/README.md

 # ZWOMaker
-Utility to produce a training season's worth of two files.
+Utility to produce a training mesocycle of zwo files.